OutSystems/docs-product/src/develop/ui/patterns/mobile/content/chatmessage.md

     In this example, we add the user avatar to the Image placeholder and text to the Content placeholder.

-    Alternatively, you can use, for example, a [form](../../../../../develop/ui/forms/form-use.md) where the user can enter their messages.
-By using the relevant expressions and logic, once they send their message, it appears as a conversational post.

     ![](<images/chatmessage-4-ss.png>)

+    Alternatively, you can use, for example, a List to display a Chat Message for each message record on an entity.
+You can also use a [form](../../../../../develop/ui/forms/form-use.md) to allow users enter their messages.
+By using the relevant expressions and logic, once the user sends their message, refresh the list of messages so it appears as a conversational post.

 1. You can customize the Chat Message's look and feel by setting the (optional) properties on the **Properties** tab.